Skip to main content

 In addition to a dining table, two wicker sofas with plush white cushions flank a firepit that makes watching TV outside enjoyable in mild weather.
 The TV is hidden in a custom cabinet, rising up from its encasement for viewing.
 A treasured metal statue of Athena, goddess of war, stands guard of the TV, fitting for football games in which teams are waging battles.
 Concrete urns full of seasonal blooms dot the uncovered patio as well.

 Famed landscape architect Charles Gillette designed the original garden.
 When the covered patio was built, some of his gardens were lost, but a few remnants of his design remain.
 Heather looked no farther than next door for help with the current garden.
 Her mother has helped install vitex bushes, hydrangea, Lily of the valley, and paper bush.
 Dependent upon the time of year, honeysuckle, daphne, rosemary, lavender, roses, peony, and camelias are also found.
 The Mundins hosted both of Heather’s sisters’ wedding receptions in this back yard, similar to their own wedding next door.
 Heather says, “It is so special that all of us share this common history of wedding festivities between the two yards.”
-A commercial paving contractor had been hired to lay a very pretty pathway that leads visitors back to the front of the home.
+A pebble pathway leads visitors back to the front of the home.

 With multiple generations of collectors at work, the family’s many treasured collections are combined in such a way that the house still feels modern.
 By incorporating modern lighting, fabrics and even art, the house is a beautiful mix of old and new.
 With a backstory straight out of a novel, it’s no wonder that the Mundins have been happily living in this house for 20 years.